wellington36/Find_primes/README.md

-# Find_primes
+# Algorithm of Finding Prime Numbers

-Code in python to find prime numbers
+Change the N in `find_primes.py` to find primes in different range.